OpShin/opshin/README.md

 # You can apply parameters to the contract during compilation
 contract = build("path/to/contract.py", arg1, arg2, arg3)

+# Store the compilation artifacts in a folder
+dump(contract, "path/to/store")

+# You can also load a compiled contract from a path
+contract = load("path/to/store")

-# Or after loading a contract
+# And apply parameters after loading a contract
 contract = apply_parameters(contract, arg1, arg2, arg3)

 # The artifacts contain the compiled script, the policy ID and the addresses